lhy9816/object-oriented-programming/README.md

 # object-oriented-programming
-four toy projects for the oop course
+four toy projects for the object-oriented-programming course